pmoraless/neuro-rps-website/README.md

 Special thanks is awarded to the teaching team for providing support and helping us fix bugs throughout the development of the classifier!

 ## Installation
 This project was developed for Unix-based environments.
-As such, we do not guarantee that all dependencies are Windows tested, nor that the core source code is compatible with the rendering interfacing on that OS.
+As such, we do not guarantee that all dependencies are Windows tested, nor that the core source code is compatible with the rendering interfacing on the OS.

 ## External Dependencies
 The following are required to recreate this website.
 Note that requirements may already be satisfied and additional platform-specific dependencies may be required depending on your target environment.